Why Is My Toilet Overflowing?

 Plumbing issues are a real inconvenience to say the least.
 But when you’re dealing with an overflowing toilet, it can be a huge disaster!
-Toilets are one of the most used, yet most reliable appliances that we have in our home.
+Toilets are one of the most used appliances that we have in our home.
 They tend to last a long time and typically don’t act up too much, so when you see yours start to malfunction, pay attention or call your professionals right away.
-In the event you do experience an overflowing toilet, it’s important to understand where the problem is coming from.
-This will help you troubleshoot the problem, so you can be on your way to fixing it.
+It’s important to understand why your toilet is overflowing, so it won’t happen again.
+We will help you troubleshoot the problem, so you can be on your way to fixing it.

 An overflowing toilet is caused by one of three things: a clogged or blocked drain that doesn’t allow for a proper flush, an improperly adjusted float that allows the tank to overfill or a blocked vent pipe that replaces the air in the pipe after each flush.

 Are you having problems with your toilet?
 While an overflowing toilet can seem like a simple problem to fix, make sure to keep an eye on how often it’s occurring.
-In the event of a complicated clog or a constant recurrences, call on your trusted plumbing professionals at A.B.
+In the event of a complicated clog or constant recurrences, call on your trusted plumbing professionals at A.B.
 May.
-Our courteous and skilled plumbers wear shoe covers and use rubber backed carpet mats to protect your property.
-For all of your plumbing needs, give us a call at 913-370-4898.
+Our courteous and skilled plumbers wear shoe covers and use rubber-backed carpet mats to protect your property.
+For all of your plumbing needs, give us a call at 913-383-3100.